Spray Nozzle Glossary & Technical Guide

 Hollow Cone Spray

-A narrower inner cone than full cone designs, offering focused coverage with minimal drift.
-Excellent for cooling, washing, dust suppression, and gas scrubbing applications.
-The hollow pattern maximizes surface area contact efficiency while reducing liquid consumption.
-Ideal for applications where you need the perimeter impact of a full cone but with a concentrated center, allowing objects to pass through the hollow center without full saturation.
+A narrower inner cone than full cone designs, offering focused perimeter coverage with minimal drift.
+Excellent for cooling, washing, dust suppression, and gas scrubbing where concentrated edge impact is required.

 Air Atomizing Spray